enkidevs/curriculum/lua/roblox-studio/properties-i/brick-color-i.md

 ## Practice

-I want to change my part to "Bright Red".
-To do so, I'll write the following code:
+To change the part to "Bright Red", the following code should be written:

 ```lua
 partVariable.??? = BrickColor.???